OPVL/birdribs-static/readme.md

 ### Building for development

-run `npm run watch` to watch for changes and rebuild automatically
+run `npm run preview` to watch for html, js & scss changes and rebuild automatically

 ## Running

 1. open a terminal in the root directory of the project
-2. run `php -S localhost:8000`
+2. run `npm start`
-3. open a browser and navigate to `localhost:8000`
+3. open a browser and navigate to `localhost:8082`
 4. to stop the server, press `ctrl + c` in the terminal

 ## Deployment

-1. copy/clone the project to the server
+1. `npm run build`
-2. link/copy repository to the web root
+2. zip contents of `dist` folder in project root
-3. profit?
+3. unzip in to server root dir (eg. `www/`)

 ## Contributing